wp-plugins/mobile-client-detection-plugin/readme.txt

 == Screenshots ==

-There are no screenshots – since this plugin has no output.
+There are currently no screenshots – since the settings page does not exist yet.

 == Changelog ==
 = 0.6 =